-Project FreightThe Platform’s Shipping Side will allow the shipper to create a work profile, upload their logo, preload their commonly used pick-up and receiving locations, add a credit card, include multiple staff members, and complete site surveys regarding their locations.
-Once these steps are completed, the Shipper will have the ability to post their shipments with extended perimeters and details, accept the cost and be matched to an independent truck driver in real time.
-The pricing will automatically adjust depending on the Shippers needs and priorities like the use of a particular truck, Team Drivers, lift gates, dedicated truck option, pallet jacks, cross bars, load bars and/or blankets.
-As the shippers work through their shipment specifications the system will simultaneously create a pool of independent truck drivers that match the assigned stipulations and will be visible to the shipper.
-This pool of drivers will adjust as the shippers makes updates to their shipment and finalize the details of the shipment.
-Once the shipper has accepted the cost for the shipment, they will have the ability to invite multiple drivers to the available shipment.
-Ultimately it will be the shipper’s decision on which drivers that will get invite to accept the shipment.
+Project Freight’s platform will allow shippers to create a work profile, upload their logo, preload their commonly used pick-up and receiving locations, add a credit card, include multiple staff members on the account, and complete site surveys regarding their locations.
+Once these steps have been completed, shippers will have the ability to advertise their shipping jobs (inclusive of detailed shipping instructions and cargo parameters), accept the fee schedule offered, and be matched to an independent truck driver in real time.
+Fees displayed will automatically adjust depending on shippers’ needs and priorities (e.g., the use of a particular kind of truck, team driving crews, lift gates, dedicated truck option, pallet jacks, cross bars, load bars and/or blankets, etc.).
+As shippers work through their shipment’s specifications, the system will simultaneously create a pool of independent truck drivers, visibile to the driver, that match the shipper’s job stipulations.
+This pool of drivers will adjust as the shipper makes updates to his or her shipment, and finalizes the details of the shipment.
+Once the shipper has accepted the cost for the shipment, he or she will have the ability to invite multiple drivers to accept the available shipment.
+Ultimately it will be the shipper’s decision as to which driver gets rewarded with the shipping job.

-Project FreightThe system will send out a notification via the driver app, text message and email to the selected drivers.
-If all criteria are identical, the closest driver to the pick-up location will have the advantage in matching.
+Project Freight’s system will auotomatically send notifications via the system’s driver mobile app, text message, and email, to the selected drivers.
+If all criteria are identical, the driver who is geographically closest to the pick-up location will have the advantage in matching.
 The system will allow only one driver to commit to the shipment.
-Once a truck driver has accepted the terms the shipment is formerly assigned, and the shipper’s card will be charged the deposit.
-As an additional service, the system will automatically notify the shipper as the driver approaches their pick-up location.
-The driver’s current location will be viewable to the shipper within Project Freightour system 24-hour before their expected estimated time of arrival.
-At the same time, the Project Freight platform will activate a functioning message thread between the shipper and driver.
-The shipper will be able to communicate directly to the driver within Project Freightour platform through the active message thread.
+Once a truck driver has accepted the terms of the job, the shipment is formally assigned, and the shipper’s credit card will be charged with a fee deposit.
+As an additional service, the system will automatically notify the shipper with respect to the driver’s progress en route to their pick-up location.
+The driver’s current location will be viewable to the shipper within Project Freight’s system 24-hours prior to their expected estimated time of arrival.
+At the same time, the Project Freight platform will activate a functioning message thread between shipper and driver.
+The shipper will be able to communicate directly to the driver within Project Freight’s platform through this active message thread.